86Box/docs/hardware/diskimages.rst

     - .iso
     -

+  * - Daemon Tools
+    - .mds + .mdf
+    - v2 / encrypted images are not supported.

 CD audio
 ^^^^^^^^

-Compact Disc Digital Audio (CDDA) playback through the emulated CD-ROM drives is supported on **Cue sheet** images.
+Compact Disc Digital Audio (CDDA) playback through the emulated CD-ROM drives is supported on **Cue sheet** and **Daemon Tools** images.
 Audio output is enabled on the first CD-ROM drive and muted on subsequent drives by default; individual drives can be muted or unmuted through the :ref:`status bar <usage/statusbar:|cdrom| CD-ROM drives>` or :ref:`Media menu <usage/menubar:Media>`.

-Audio tracks in raw (.bin), encapsulated (.wav) and compressed (.mp3 .ogg .flac .opus) formats are supported.
+For **Cue sheet** images, audio tracks in raw (.bin), encapsulated (.wav) and compressed (.mp3 .ogg .flac .opus) formats are supported.

 Cassette tape images
 --------------------